billionai/Magic-The-Terminal/README.md

 * setup ncurses, to render the game
 * gather enough data on MTG cards to have a deck
 * setup a card class, to hold important information
+* create a logger as a singleton class